boostercloud/booster/README.md

 ## License

-The Booster Cloud Framework is licensed under the Apache License, Version 2.0.
+The Booster Framework is licensed under the Apache License, Version 2.0.
 See the [LICENSE](LICENSE) file for more details.

 ## Resources